A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 Vital health and wellbeing data flowed to my iPhone.
 Each data point revealed insights into how my daily health habits impact my blood glucose.

-The Best CGM Companies for Healthy Biohackers in 2024
+The Best CGMs for Biohackers in 2026

 Top Overall: Ultrahuman M1